Reunion (30 Rock): Production

 "Reunion" was written by 30 Rock supervising producer Matt Hubbard, making it his fifth writing credit after "The Rural Juror", "Hard Ball", "The Collection", and "MILF Island".
 The episode was directed by Beth McCarthy-Miller, making it her fourth for the series.
 "Reunion" originally aired in the United States on December 4, 2008, on NBC as the fifth episode of the show's third season and the 41st overall episode of the series.

 Actor Rip Torn made his sixth appearance on the show as GE CEO Don Geiss, after appearing in the episodes "The C Word", "Corporate Crush", "Jack Gets in the Game", "Succession", and "Sandwich Day".
 This was actress Marceline Hugot's sixth guest spot in the series as Kathy Geiss, the daughter of Don Geiss.
 St. Cecilia's Catholic Church served as the high school where Liz Lemon attends her high school reunion.
 In September 2008, it was reported that actresses Blake Lively and Leighton Meester, who star on Gossip Girl, were set to guest star on the show as former high school classmates of Liz's in a flashback sequence, but the appearances fell through.
-30 Rock and Gossip Girl are shot next to each other at Silvercup Studios in Queens, New York.
+30 Rock and Gossip Girl were shot next to each other at Silvercup Studios in Queens, New York.
 Actress Robyn Lively, the half-sister of Blake Lively, guest starred in "Reunion" as Kelsey Winthrop, a former classmate of Liz's.

 In this episode, Liz says the line "I want to go to there", twice, which according to series creator, executive producer and lead actress Tina Fey was "coined" by her daughter, Alice.
 In an interview with the New York Daily News, Jane Krakowski, who portrays Jenna Maroney, revealed "Some of the great catchphrases of 30 Rock have come from Alice.
 Like, 'I want to go [to] there!' – that's Alice.
 It's so funny because I hear people say it on the street, and that was [Tina's] daughter!"